hysinh/wimpleton-booking-app/README.md

 ### Venue Hire Page
-The Venue Hire page features details about each of the venue hire options available at the Wimpleton Hosue.
+The Venue Hire page features details about each of the venue hire options available at the Wimpleton House.
 A visitor also can click on a button that directs them to the Booking form if they are logged in or to the sign in page if they are not already signed in or registered as a user.
 There are additional buttons at the end of each venue description that once clicked directs the user to the Booking form with that particular venue preselected in the booking form.
 Each of the venue images and descriptions are generated dynamically from the venues saved in the database.
 <details>
 <summary>Venue Hire page</summary>